 If you have a phone line and a warehouse, what more do you need?

 But, with an increasing number of wholesale suppliers now incorporating e-commerce platforms into their business model, those not on board with the digital risk are being left behind.

 Far from a temporary fad, it seems the shift to e-commerce could be here to stay, especially following the unprecedented events of 2020.

 A report conducted by Alvarez & Marsal and Retail Economics has shown that almost a quarter of UK consumers – a total of 17.2 million people – intend to continue shopping online after the coronavirus pandemic has ended.

 So if you can’t beat them, how do you go about joining them?

-Read on to find out why you can’t afford not to make your wholesale business digital, plus some simple steps to take to up your e-commerce game!
+Read on to find out why you can’t afford to make your wholesale business digital, plus some simple steps to take to up your e-commerce game!

 Why You Should Make Your Wholesale Business Digital

 The coronavirus pandemic had devastating effects on a broad range of industries, including the wholesale sector.